IN ELIGIBLE PATIENTS WITH STAGE 2 T1D

 Now is the time to act

-If you or your loved one has been screened with an autoantibody test and tested positive for two or more T1D-related autoantibodies, and blood sugar levels are outside the normal range (dysglycemia), that means you are in stage 2 T1D-the stage before you become insulin dependent (stage 3).
-Stage 2 T1D is when you or your loved one may be an appropriate person for TZIELD, a treatment used to the delay the onset of insulin-dependent T1D.
+The window to treat with TZIELD can be short.
+If you or your loved one has been screened for T1D-related autoantibodies and tested positive for two or more, has abnormal blood sugar levels (dysglycemia), and does not have type 2 diabetes or other forms of diabetes, you may have Stage 2 T1D—the stage before insulin-dependent T1D (Stage 3).
+In Stage 2, you or your loved one may be eligible for TZIELD, a treatment option used to delay the onset of insulin-dependent (Stage 3) T1D.

 More time to prepare: